 Estimate of the number of unrecorded crimes

-Please note: the HMIC audit focused on areas where we would expect to find crimes.
-It is possible that other areas, such as anti-social behaviour, also contain crimes that are being missed which may mean that the number of missed crimes is even higher.
+Please note: the HMICFRS audit focused on areas where we would expect to find reports of crime.
+It is possible that other areas, such as anti-social behaviour, also contain reports of crime that are not being recorded.
+This may mean that the number of unrecorded crimes is even higher.

 Home Office classification N100